sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ## Check if everything is working as it should

 * Carefully check all the configuration and check on the bench without installed propellers if everything looks good.
 In particular, check if the model preview behaves correctly when you are moving your model and check surfaces movements for an airplane.
-* Arming with sticks command is not supported anymore, so if you were using sticks commands for arming add an arming switch in the Modes tab in the configurator.
+* Arming with sticks command is not supported anymore, so if you were using sticks commands for arming, don't forget to add an arming switch in the Modes tab on the configurator.

 ## Enjoy the lastest INAV version!

 If you done everything right, now your aircraft should be flying ok.

 INAV adds lots of new features at every new version!
-This guide helped you to make your aircraft fly with the newer version as it was flying before, but now it's time learn all the new tricks that INAV can do!
+This guide helped you to make your aircraft fly with the newer version as good as it was flying before, but now it's time learn all the new tricks that INAV can do!
 Check [this page](/iNavFlight/inav/wiki/New-features-over-versions-log) to see everything that the newer versions of INAV can do!

 Enjoy!